 I have a good friend who has claimed for years that he will, “crack the code and start making money on the web”.
 He’s always been gainfully employed by someone, and has a full life of family “chores” that fill his schedule.
 To date, I don’t think he has earned a dime online, as hard as he may have tried.

-Its fairly typical, for the majority of hard working “pipe dreamers”.
+It’s fairly typical, for the majority of hard working “pipe dreamers”.
 They get excited about the latest and greatest “business opportunity”, then go dark.
-It can be a predetermined “direct sales” company promoting how to “make money from home”, or something self generated.
+It can be a predetermined “direct sales” company promoting how to “make money in your underwear from home”, or something self generated.
 Regardless, like clock work the cycle is predictable…

 - The convincing phase – convincing others/self